Neural Parameter Estimation with Incomplete Data: Methodology

+where $\vec{\delta}_{m}(\cdot)$ denotes (random) approximation error.
+In Section~\reffsupp{sec:supp:convergenceofapproximateMCEM}, we derive the asymptotic behavior of the sequence~\eqref{eqn:approxMCEMupdate}.
+For instance, for large $m$ and with mean-zero approximation error, the sequence~\eqref{eqn:approxMCEMupdate} behaves approximately as an inhomogoneous nonlinear AR(1) process centered on the EM update~\eqref{eqn:EM}.
+Further, if $\vec{\theta}^*$ is an isolated (local) maximizer of the incomplete data posterior density $p(\vec{\theta} \mid \vec{Z}_1)$, then a sequence~\eqref{eqn:approxMCEMupdate} starting in the vicinity of $\vec{\theta}^*$ behaves approximately as a stationary AR(1) process with mean $\vec{\theta}^*$.
+These results provide a justification for Algorithm~\ref{alg:neuralEM} and motivate its use with the averaging procedure in \eqref{eqn:MCEMaverage}.

-The considerations regarding the choice of $H$ and the EM convergence criterion apply equally to both the conventional Monte Carlo EM algorithm and Algorithm~\ref{alg:neuralEM}.
-For instance, to avoid wasting computational effort in the early stages of the algorithm, $H$ is often chosen adaptively across iterations.
-This adaptation is typically based on the Monte Carlo error at each iteration, evaluated under the asymptotic behaviour of the log-likelihood function \citep[e.g.,][]{Chan_1995, Booth_1999_Monte_Carlo_EM, Levine_Casella_2001_Monte_Carlo_EM, Caffo_2005}.
-However, since Algorithm~\ref{alg:neuralEM} does not provide log-likelihood information, one may instead fix $H$ to some moderately large value or increase it at predetermined iterations \citep[as done by, e.g.,][]{Wei_Tanner_1990_Monte_Carlo_EM, McCulloch_1997}.
-With regard to assessing convergence, we follow \cite{Booth_1999_Monte_Carlo_EM} and stop the algorithm if the relative change in parameter values is smaller than a specified tolerance for three successive iterations.
-Details on our specific choices for $H$ and the convergence criterion are provided in Section~\ref{sec:generalsetting}.
+Finally, most of the considerations regarding the choice of Monte Carlo sample size $m$ and the convergence criterion carry over directly from the conventional MCEM algorithm to Algorithm~\ref{alg:neuralEM}.
+In particular, we employ the averaging prodedure~\eqref{eqn:MCEMaverage} to improve robustness to the choice of $m$; and we adopt the convergence criterion of~\cite{Booth_1999_Monte_Carlo_EM} that terminates the algorithm when the relative change in the averaged estimates falls below a specified tolerance for a number of successive iterations.
+Details on our specific choices for $m$, burn-in $b$, and convergence threshold are provided in Section~\ref{sec:generalsetting}.